 If you are in the UAE or have had the chance to live there, you must have noticed the richness in the culture and tradition of this country.
 Despite the advancement in technology and tourism, the UAE has not failed to place so much value on their culture and history.

-Some historical facts, moments and figures are all preserved in various ways to remind the people of how it all started.
-This is also to commemorate the labours of their past heroes.
-So, the UAE coins and paper currencies happened to be a major inscription and display of their historical truths
+Some historical facts, moments, and figures are all preserved in various ways to remind the people of how it all started.
+This is also to commemorate the labors of their past heroes.
+The country’s deep historical roots and strong national identity also play a key role in shaping its modern economy and business environment.
+For those considering business setup in UAE, understanding the local culture can be valuable in building successful professional relationships.

 So in this article, I will explain to you what the symbols represented on the UAE currencies mean.
 But first let's know what the UAE currencies are called.